Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Introduction

 \section{Introduction}

 The United States (US) Department of Agriculture Forest Inventory and Analysis (FIA) program conducts the US national forest inventory (NFI), collecting data describing the condition of forest ecosystems on a large network of permanent inventory plots distributed across all lands in the nation \citep{smith2002forest}.
-These data offer a unique and powerful resource for determining the extent, magnitude, and causes of long-term changes in forest health, timber resources, and forest landowner characteristics across large spatial domains in the US \citep{wurtzebach2020supporting}.
-The FIA program has traditionally relied on post-stratification to improve precision of point and change estimates \citep{westfall2011post, bechtold2005enhanced}, though like other NFIs \citep{breidenbach2012small, kohl2006sampling}, has experienced increased demand for estimates within smaller spatial, temporal, and biophysical extents than post-stratification can reasonably deliver (e.g., annual, stand-level estimates).
+These data offer a unique and powerful resource for determining the extent, magnitude, and causes of long-term changes in forest health, timber resources, and forest landowner characteristics across large regions in the US \citep{wurtzebach2020supporting}.
+The FIA program has traditionally relied on post-stratification to improve precision of point and change estimates \citep{westfall2011post, bechtold2005enhanced}.
+Like other NFIs \citep{breidenbach2012small, kohl2006sampling}, FIA has experienced increased demand for estimates within smaller spatial, temporal, and biophysical domains than post-stratification can reasonably deliver (e.g., annual, stand-level estimates).
 The development of estimation techniques that support inference on small domains---referred to as small area estimation (SAE) methods---using FIA data is an active area of research, with considerable progress made in the last decade \citep{hou2021updating, coulston2021enhancing, schroeder2014improving, lister2020use}.
-SAE methods are numerous and diverse, though most seek to improve inference on small domains by making use of statistical models and auxiliary information that is correlated with the variable(s) of interest \citep{rao2015small}.
+SAE methods are numerous and diverse, though most seek to improve inference on small domains by making use of statistical models and auxiliary information that is correlated with target variables \citep{rao2015small}.